OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 The Mac client is traditionally the most full-fledged one of the lineup.
-This is not really different in the third major release of OmniFocus, albeit the iPad making large steps in direction of equivalence.
+This is not different in the third major release of OmniFocus, albeit the iPad making giant steps in the direction of equivalence.

-In terms of options, it is largely the same as on iOS.
+In terms of options, it is mostly the same as on iOS.
 While OmniFocus 2 supported custom themes on macOS, the option has been lost in the third iteration.
-Then again, with macOS 10.14, there now is support for Dark mode OS-wide, and of course OmniFocus beautifully integrates into it.
+Then again, with macOS 10.14, there now is support for Dark mode OS-wide, and of course, OmniFocus beautifully integrates into it.
 The Light mode and Dark mode can be toggled together with the OS, or independently, depending on the settings.
-In the Light mode, the side bar can be set dark.
+In the Light mode, the sidebar can be set dark.

 For automation, the macOS client has integration into AppleScript and similar advanced tools for automation on the Mac